 Hi & welcome

-Generational encounters & Multi generational communities beyond biological families
+Generational encounters & All generations communities beyond biological families

 Ich habe selbst multi-generationales Zusammenwohnen bereits herrlich erleben durfen, über biologische Familiengrenzen hinweg, aber als Jesus-Family.
 Es ist wunderbar.
 Ich durfte im voll vertrauenden Blick eines Babies versinken.
 Jugendliche und Senioren erleben.
 Wir ALLE waren jeder für alle anderen ein Segen.
 Ich habe echte Liebe dafür - ein Job in dem Bereich wäre meiner. :-)